F5Networks/f5-declarative-onboarding/README.md

 **Although Declarative Onboarding has been created and tested by F5 Networks, it is not yet supported by F5.
 This means that support is not available from F5 Technical Support.
 Be sure to see the [Support page](SUPPORT.md) in this repo for more details.**

 ### Community Help
-We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on Declarative Onboarding templates (click the **f5-declarative-onboarding** channel).
+We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on Declarative Onboarding templates (click the **declarative-onboard** channel).
 There are F5 employees who are members of this community who typically monitor the channel Monday-Friday 9-5 PST and will offer best-effort assistance.
 See the [Slack Channel Statement](slack-channel-statement.md) for guidelines on using this channel.

 ## Copyright